 - If your Minister is attending, make sure that they are fully briefed:

 - Make sure they understand the issues at stake and how it affects citizens in your country.
 You may find it helpful to use the #CommitToAct campaign to highlight the need for commitment and demonstrate citizens’ demands for road safety action.
 Find out more about the campaign HERE.
 Alliance member HI have put together a toolkit that can be adapted and used in your discussions with your decision makers.
 Find it HERE.

 - Make sure that they are aware of the purpose of the conference and expected outcomes as listed in the Stockholm Declaration.
 Find it HERE.

 - Invite them to join the Alliance pre-events.
 See more and sign up HERE.

 Read more about the Third Global Ministerial Conference on the official website HERE.

 The Alliance at the Third Global Ministerial Conference

-The Alliance and its members are running three events on 18 February 2020 on the eve of the conference.
+The Alliance and its members are running three official pre-events on 18 February 2020 on the eve of the conference.
 Read more HERE.